gambiolo/terroir-dealer/index.md

-As planned, something went wrong, Someone took photos of the lab grown hemp, the bisness of surveillance is a very juicy biz in french collonial history and of course we got arrested. not sure if it was about the music, the mushrooms (mycorhyze) the hemp, or the crystals (Alun stones) they found, but they decided it wa alls illegal, and somehow we played along that narrative:)
+As planned, something went wrong, someone snitched on us to the 'gendarme de st tropez'.
+If you are in the bisness of surveillance in France you'll know about french ideology... not sure if it also was about the arab music played loud, the mushrooms indoor growing (tobacco mycorhyze) the hemp, or the crystals (Alun stones), but they decided it wa alls illegal, and somehow we played along that narrative

-### We went on a trial journey for detaining ''stupefiant'' in the midst of a pandemic.
+### We went on a trial for detaining ''stupefiant'' in the midst of a pandemic.
 The judge asked why?

 So we just showed her HOW we do with WHAT we have > here is the prototype of a Hammam made of hemp and mud...no Beton, no ciment, a piece of collective art and an illegal shellterre somehow, we can build more of these.

 ![Screen Shot 2021-08-13 at 7 05 11 PM](https://user-images.githubusercontent.com/86488172/129427883-993ef332-cc42-4874-abcd-f526eca6d9dc.png)

-underdosing from our [St Tropez situation](https://www.youtube.com/watch?v=AwD7FTk4Aos) with love (american flag missing from the picture)
+underdosing from our [St Tropez situation](https://www.youtube.com/watch?v=AwD7FTk4Aos) with love (american flag missing from the picture) Of course the judge was sorry about this and she asked us if we had an internship for her daughter that studies architecture.